 2. Music theory allows us to communicate better

 In language, we have many words that are packed with meaning.
-For example, a single word like ‘community’ can tell us a ton—it not only defines a group of people, but also provides insight on how they interact, and has all sorts of additional literal and abstract connotations depending on the context.
+For example, a single word like ‘community’ can tell us a ton—it not only defines a group of people, but also provides insight into how they interact, and has all sorts of additional literal and abstract connotations depending on the context.

-3. It deepens our enjoyment of music
+3. Music theory deepens our enjoyment of music

-Some may argue that analyzing a song to understand its every detail makes it lose its ‘magic,’ its enigmatic touch that initially captivated you.
-However, there’s a separate, equally deep (if not deeper) enjoyment that comes from understanding the techniques and motivations behind the musical decisions you hear.
+Some may argue that dissecting a song to understand its every detail makes it lose its ‘magic,’ its enigmatic touch that initially captivated you.
+However, there’s a separate, equally deep—if not deeper—enjoyment that comes from understanding the techniques and motivations behind the musical decisions you hear.

 First, a formal training in theory is not a requirement to making great music.
-This might sound a little contradictory to our case, but as we mentioned above, there are countless artists who make amazing music without having a formal understanding of theory.
-While the reality is that these musicians almost always have an intuitive grasp of theory and simply lack the vocabulary attached to different ideas, this doesn’t make them any less legitimate at their craft.
-We simply want to suggest that music theory definitely helps, and certainly doesn’t hurt.
+This might sound a little contradictory to our case, but as we mentioned above, there are countless artists who make amazing music without a formal understanding of theory.
+While the reality is that these musicians almost always have an intuitive grasp of theory and simply lack the vocabulary, this doesn’t make them any less legitimate at their craft.
+We simply want to suggest that theory helps, and certainly doesn’t hurt.

-While there are plenty of concepts in music theory that are still relevant today, if you do your own digging you might find that some topics either apply differently now than they do in textbook examples, or feel more like snapshots of European history than anything else.
-This brings us to the idea that music theory often emphasizes a singular perspective, and one should be weary of holding it as the ‘correct’ or ‘sole’ way to make music.
+While there are plenty of concepts that are still relevant today, if you do your own digging you might find that some topics either apply differently now than they do in textbook examples, or feel more like snapshots of European history than anything else.
+This brings us to the idea that theory often emphasizes a singular perspective, and one should be weary of holding it as the ‘correct’ or ‘sole’ way to make music.

 If you’re reading this article as part of your journey towards creating your first track, go back to the curriculum that corresponds with your DAW and proceed to the next step: